-- Compatibility testing– Testing of the application in different mobiles devices, browsers, screen sizes and OS versions according to the requirements.
+- Compatibility testing: Testing of the application in different mobile devices, browsers, screen sizes, and OS versions according to the requirements.

-- Operational testing– Testing of backups and recovery plan if a battery goes down, or data loss while upgrading the application from a store.
+- Operational testing: Testing of backups and recovery plan if a battery goes down, or data is lost while upgrading the application from a store.